auth0/docs/articles/quickstart/backend/django/interactive.md

 <!-- markdownlint-disable MD041 MD002 MD025 -->

-# Add Authorization to a Django API Application
+# Add Authorization to Your Django API Application

 This guide demonstrates how to integrate Auth0 with any new or existing Python API built with [Django](https://www.djangoproject.com/).